fratambot/api-template/README.md

 # api-template
 A Dockerized template for a [FastApi](https://fastapi.tiangolo.com/) in python with a persistent [Jupyter Notebook](https://jupyter-notebook.readthedocs.io/en/stable/) service to play with :)

+(Poetry is used only as a dependency manager here.
+Virtalenvs creation is suppresed in order to avoid "isolation inception" inside Docker 😵‍💫 )

 ## Requirements
 - Install [Docker](https://docs.docker.com/get-docker/)
 - (Linux only) Install [Docker Compose](https://docs.docker.com/compose/install/)